- Download our Moving to the USA Guide (PDF)

 Those residing but not working in the US are generally not eligible to apply for a Social Security Number.

-Some businesses, such as credit companies and banks, will ask for a Social Security Number, but in most cases alternative identification methods are accepted.
-It isn't necessary to have a number in order to get a driver’s licence, register children for schools, or to get private health insurance.
+Some businesses, such as credit companies and banks, will ask for a Social Security Number, but in most cases, alternative identification methods are accepted.
+It isn't necessary to have an SSN in order to get a driver's licence, register children for schools, or to get private health insurance.